odoo/odoo/doc/README.rst

 Additional features
 -------------------

+* versions switcher, uses the ``canonical_root`` setting and an additional ``versions`` setting which should be a space-separated list of available versions.
+Appends the each version and page name to the root, and displays a list of those links on the current page
 * canonical urls, requires a ``canonical_root`` setting value, and optionally a ``canonical_branch`` (default: ``master``)
 * :guilabel:`Edit on github` link in Sphinx pages if ``github_user`` and